Pythography/serverless-jamstack-eleventy-2824238/_site/daniel.md

 ## About Me

-I am 19 and favorite color is black.
+I am 19 and favorite color black.